 For sites located within 6 miles of an active surface or shallow fault, as depicted in the USGS Active Fault Map, studies shall be considered to quantify near-fault effects on ground motions to determine if these could significantly influence the bridge response.
 The fault-normal component of near-field (D < 6 miles) motion may contain relatively long-duration velocity pulses which can cause severe nonlinear structural response, predictable only through nonlinear time-history analyses.
-For this case the recorded near-field horizontal components of motion need to be transformed into principal components before modifying them to be response-spectrum-compatible.
+For this case the recorded near-field horizontal components of motion shall be transformed into principal components before modified to be response-spectrum-compatible.

-A deterministic spectrum may be utilized in regions having known active faults if the deterministic spectrum is no less than 2/3 of the probabilistic spectrum in the region of $0.5T_F$ to $2T_F$ of the spectrum where T_F is the bridge fundamental period.
-The deterministic spectrum shall be the envelope of a median spectra calculated for characteristic maximum magnitude earthquakes on known active faults.
-Alternatively, deterministic spectra may be defined for each fault, and each spectrum, or the spectrum that governs bridge response should be used.
+A deterministic spectrum may be utilized in regions having known active faults if the deterministic spectrum is no less than 2/3 of the probabilistic spectrum in the region of $0.5T_F$ to $2T_F$ of the spectrum where $T_F$ is the bridge fundamental period.
+Where use of a deterministic spectrum is appropriate, the spectrum shall be either:

+• the envelope of a median spectra calculated for